Collecting and Shipping Specimens for Coagulation from Laboratories outside Saskatoon

 Due to the importance of sample integrity for coagulation testing, shipping of specimens for special coagulation is not recommended.
 The following instructions are to be used in situations where it is impossible to have the patient travel to Saskatoon.

 - Referred in frozen specimens (except for D-Dimers) must be accompanied by a platelet count done on the plasma before freezing.
-Platelet count must be below 10xe9/L.
+Platelet count must be less than 10xe9/L.

 - Specimen shall be drawn by phlebotomy.
 Line draws are not acceptable.